ray-project/ray/doc/source/cluster/config.rst

 It is possible to use `TPU VMs <https://cloud.google.com/tpu/docs/users-guide-tpu-vm>`_ on GCP.
 Currently, TPU pods are not supported.

+Before using a config with TPUs, ensure that the `TPU API is enabled for your GCP project <https://cloud.google.com/tpu/docs/users-guide-tpu-vm#enable_the_cloud_tpu_api>`_.

 .. tabs::

     .. group-tab:: GCP